Anion-decoupled electrolytes enable stable cycling and fast interfacial kinetics for calcium metal anodes

 Abstract

-Calcium (Ca) metal battery is a promising post-lithium-ion technology due to the high energy density of Ca and its crustal abundance.
-However, the strong cation-anion interactions of divalent Ca2+ in conventional electrolytes promote the formation of Ca2+ ion-blocking solid electrolyte interphase (SEI) that hinders Ca metal electrodeposition.
+Calcium (Ca) metal batteries are a promising post-lithium-ion technology due to the high energy density of Ca and its crustal abundance.
+However, the strong cation–anion interactions of divalent Ca2+ in conventional electrolytes promote the formation of a Ca2+ ion-blocking solid electrolyte interphase (SEI) that hinders Ca metal electrodeposition.
 Here, we introduce an anion-decoupling strategy that combines a strongly coordinating solvent, dimethylacetamide (DMAc), with an anion-pulling 1,2-dibromobenzene (1,2-DBB) additive to regulate the widely accessible Ca(TFSI)2-based electrolytes for reversible Ca metal anodes.
-Spectroscopic and theoretical analyses reveal that DMAc induces solvent-rich coordination structure and suppresses Ca2+-TFSI- ion pairs, while 1,2-DBB further pulls TFSI- out of the primary solvation shell, hindering its decomposition into unfavorable CaF2 in the SEI.
-The resulting inorganic-poor SEI enables fast Ca2+ transport and highly reversible Ca metal plating/stripping at low overpotentials of <0.19 V, compared to these of >5 V in conventional Ca(TFSI)2 electrolytes.
+Spectroscopic and theoretical analyses reveal that DMAc induces a solvent-rich coordination structure and suppresses Ca2+-TFSI ion pairs, while 1,2-DBB further pulls TFSI out of the primary solvation shell, hindering its decomposition into unfavorable CaF2 in the SEI.
+The resulting inorganic-poor SEI enables fast Ca2+ transport and highly reversible Ca metal plating/stripping at low overpotentials of <0.19 V, compared to those of >5 V in conventional Ca(TFSI)2 electrolytes.
 The optimized electrolyte supports stable cycling of Ca//Ca symmetric cells for over 340 hours and delivers >90% capacity retention over 200 cycles in Ca//graphite and Ca//9,10-phenanthrenequinone full cells.
 This work establishes anion-decoupling electrolyte chemistry, distinct from the well-established anion-coupling electrolyte chemistry for monovalent metal anodes (Li and Na), enabling fast interfacial kinetics and stable cycling of divalent metal anodes.

 Supplementary files